 As an example of this, pain was felt by a UK Police Authority in setting up an estate of ANPR cameras – both in-vehicle and fixed sites.
 Having initially looked at an ‘off the shelf’ MNO solution as part of an existing voice-focused framework agreement, the structure proposed was far from efficient; individual VPN tunnels to each device that required complex management with unacceptable latency resulting in poor levels of data transfer & connectivity.
 In essence, the authority was to employ an SME solution bolted together with high latency levels.
 The structure was further challenged due to the potential of ‘bill shock’ – the unexpected costs associated with cellular connectivity when high amounts of data are billed monthly, over and beyond the estimated usage levels.

-Reviewing the planned platform, the Police Authority turned to Wireless Logic as a Managed Services Provider to identify a more focused ‘end to end’ solution to the cellular connectivity challenge.
+Reviewing the planned platform, the Police Authority turned to Wireless Logic as a Managed Services Provider to identify a more focused ‘end-to-end’ solution to the cellular connectivity challenge.
 Such organisations bring both industry specific and flexible thinking to the table, and importantly, are ‘network agnostic’ so that customers can use one or multiple MNOs within their chosen platform.
 This was particularly relevant given that the authority had identified a need to engage several networks to ensure acceptable signal strength in their multiple locations.
-Widely acknowledged as Europe’s leading M2M Managed Services Provider with over 1.5m SIM subscriptions in management, the Wireless Logic team were able to deliver a consultancy-led review and approach to the project employing direct experience gained from similarly implemented applications.
+Widely acknowledged as Europe’s leading M2M/IoT Managed Services Provider with over 2.2m SIM subscriptions in management, the Wireless Logic team were able to deliver a consultancy-led review and approach to the project employing direct experience gained from similarly implemented applications.

 To resolve the potential of bill shock, this was achieved through the integration of ‘SIMPro’, Wireless Logic’s SIM provisioning and control platform.
 When linked with a SIM’s fixed IP and the NetPro VPN, SIMPro can individually monitor and control data usage in real-time, setting up alerts and instructions when thresholds are reached.
 To create a seamless one-stop procurement, Wireless Logic provided pre-configured CISCO routers and other associated hardware.
 This, along with the connectivity and platforms, enabled the authority to acquire the entire solution through a single source.